 Antidepressants are often prescribed by doctors for IBS.
 There is a theory that IBS is caused by poor regulation of neurotransmitters in the relationship between the brain and the significant neural network in the gut.

 This is an intriguing theory, but it has not been proven, and any poor regulation of neurotransmitters in the gut is not caused by a lack of antidepressant medications.
+Although some people experience some relief in their IBS while on antidepressants, they do not cure IBS, as noted by Dr. Talley in the American Journal of Gastroenterology.

 Brand names of these medications include Celexa, Wellbutrin, Prozac, Paxil, Nortriptyline, and Zoloft, among others.
-They don’t cure your IBS.

 PROTON PUMP INHIBITORS COULD MAKE YOUR IBS WORSE

-Proton Pump Inhibitors or PPIs shut down the production of stomach acid.
+Proton Pump Inhibitors, or PPIs, shut down the production of stomach acid.
 They are not designed for IBS, but we have seen so many patients who have been put on PPIs by other doctors that we must address them here.

 Some types of PPIs Include: